-Today we’ll focus on master bedrooms.
+Today we’ll focus on master bedroom windows.
 Like the crown jewel of the house, the master bedroom is a room that requires the best energy efficiency, most comfort, and often additional privacy.
 If there is one place you should consider getting the highest quality windows, it is in the master bedroom where you sleep.
 The window openings in master bedrooms can range in size, which makes several window styles ideal for use in this room.

 Traditionally windows used to be manufactured from aluminum, wood, or a combination of the two materials.
-Later developments resulted in combination windows manufactured from wood and vinyl.
+Later efficiency improvements resulted in combination windows manufactured from wood and vinyl.
 Today, most windows for the replacement market are manufactured almost entirely from vinyl.
 Vinyl is the material of choice because it offers great energy efficiency at a relatively low manufacturing cost.
 It also isn’t as prone to deterioration as wood or aluminum windows.

 As you can see in the video above, one of the most popular combinations for casement windows is the “casement-fix” combination (also pictured below).
 This combination puts together a casement window and a fixed inoperable one.
-The inoperable window adds extra efficiency and the operable casement part allows for ventilation whenever you want some fresh air in your bedroom.
+The inoperable window adds extra efficiency and the operable casement part allows for ventilation whenever you want some air in your bedroom.

 One thing to consider when picking the window combination and arrangement is what kind of window covers you envision on your new windows.
 Drapes and blinds are the two most popular choices.
 But as you can see below, the casement-fix combination doesn’t ideally suit windows with drapes, as the joint now runs right down the middle and obstructs some of the view and natural light entering your room.

-If you are considering getting drapes or curtains for your new windows, combinations where the casement takes one or the other side of the window are better.
+If you are considering getting drapes or curtains for your new windows, combinations where the casement takes one or the other side of the window are preferable.
 The window can still be accessed with ease, while the middle is unobstructed.

-Fix-Casement-Fix Casement and Casement-Fix-Casement combinations
+Fix-Casement-Fix and Casement-Fix-Casement